barisicgroup/unf/README.md

 # Unified Nanotechnology Format (UNF) documentation

+> [!WARNING]
+> This version of UNF is work-in-progress and not yet finalized to be implemented.

 ## Purpose
 UNF aims to allow for storing of DNA nanotechnology data (for example, DNA origami lattice designs and individual free-form single strands) together with proteins and other molecules in one file.
 This documentation describes the format layout, its fields and conventions.
 To better understand its higher-level structure, we recommend you to have a look at the main UNF paper referenced in the [Citation](#citation) section.